KidBourbon/react-ecommerce/README.md

 # React Ecommerce

-### E-commerce where I hope you will find what you are looking for :)
+### E-commerce where you can find a wide variety of products and I hope you find what you are looking for :)

 #### Link: https://react-ecommerce-kb.netlify.app/